Walk: Pen y Fan, Powys

 Where is Pen y Fan?

 Pen y Fan is in the Brecon Beacons National Park in Wales.
+The peak is sandwiched between the slightly smaller summits of Cribyn and Corn Du.

 How high is Pen y Fan?